ecassinelli/peru_covid19_deaths/README.md

 # COVID-19 Deaths in Peru
-This script creates a dashboard in dash with a Plotly bar graph to see the evolution of deaths by department (state) in Peru since the start of the pandemic until March 27, 2021.
+This script creates a basic web dashboard, with Dash and Ploty, that contains a bar graph to see the evolution of deaths by department (state) in Peru since the start of the pandemic until March 27, 2021.

 ![Alt text](./screenshot.png)